 Assess your vehicle and winter driving skills—Check your brakes, heater/defroster, lights, and wipers.
 Ask yourself if you and your vehicle are equipped to climb a mountain on winding roads that are covered in packed snow and ice.

 Fill up on fuel—Don't let your vehicle fall below half a tank on winter trips.
-There is no gasoline, diesel, or electric charging available in the park from late October to late May.
+There is no gasoline, diesel, or electric charging available in the park from mid-October to late May.

 Pack a basic winter survival kit—Include an ice scraper, flashlight, batteries, blanket, snacks, water, warm coat, hat, gloves, boots, and first-aid kit.

 Slow your speed—Drive for the conditions.
 The posted speed limit is not always a safe speed to drive.
 When you see a plow coming toward you, gently decelerate and give it plenty of room to get by.

 Keep alert—Be mentally prepared to meet other vehicles as you drive around each corner.

 Give 'em space—When following a vehicle or plow, do not follow closely.
 The standard "two-second" rule for following a vehicle applies only on dry roads.
 In winter conditions, you will need much more braking time and distance if the other vehicle makes a sudden stop.

 Stay in your lane—Never drive in the wrong lane, even if it has been plowed and your lane has not.

 Make your presence known—Don’t assume that other vehicles can see you.
 They may have limited visibility due to falling snow, ice- or fog-covered windows, and blind corners.
 When driving near a plow, turn on your headlights and even your emergency lights to make yourself more noticeable.